tonedefdev/terracreds/README.md

 > New in version `2.1.0`

 All of the external vault providers now make use of the provider's default credential authentication schemes.
-Please, refer to the documentation for each provider's default authentication mechanisms for more information on what options are availabile, and what is required to set up authentication for each method.
+Please, refer to the documentation for each provider's default authentication mechanisms for more information on what options are available, and what is required to set up authentication for each method.

 ### Configure from Terracreds
 > New in version `2.1.0`